cchudzicki-ocw-testing/18.S191-fall-2022/content/pages/syllabus.md

 ### Course Description

-Three fields, one course!
-Computer Science + Mathematics + Applications
+Three fields, one course: Computer Science + Mathematics + Applications

 This class uses revolutionary programmable interactivity to combine material from three fields creating an engaging, efficient learning solution to prepare students to be sophisticated and intuitive thinkers, programmers, and solution providers for the modern interconnected online world.